As the availability of vaccinations increases, more businesses are preparing to open their doors and welcome employees and customers back inside.

 Returning to the office after over a year will already be a challenge for many employees.
 Adding in new policies, even if they are designed to keep employees safe, can be a struggle for a lot of employees to maintain and follow.

 Consistent communication is needed to help employees feel engaged and not overwhelmed.
 It may also mean new policies are created, It may make sense to encourage outside meetings or allow offices with doors to be reserved by employees of any level, not just management.

 Will there be a flexible schedule allowing employees to work from home?

 The world has changed, for businesses, facilities, families, employees…everyone!
 Your organization needs to recognize that and revamp to establish new flexible scheduling that makes sense in the “new world”.

 An engagement and retention report shows that 69% of employees are considering finding a new job this year, and of those 52% are actively job hunting.
 The employees that were surveyed stated four primary reasons why they are planning to leave their current employer.
-One of those reasons was the lack of flexibility employers are having when it comes to allowing a mix of in-office and work from home scheduling.
+One of those reasons was the lack of flexibility employers have when it comes to allowing a mix of in-office and work-from-home scheduling.

 How will the office be cleaned and how often will high-touch surfaces be disinfected?